 Violations of any of the conditions set forth by the West Texas A&M University Study Abroad Program may result in expulsion from the program and forfeiture of program fees.
-Students may be dismissed from the program for a violation of the Terms of Participation, West Texas A&M University Student Handbook and/or the laws of the United States and the host country/institution.
-If for just reason the APL considers the student to be disruptive, in violation of university rules and regulations, as listed in West Texas A&M University Student Handbook, or otherwise unfit for continuation in the program, disciplinary action will be taken (as appropriate) and the student may be dismissed from the program.
-In accordance with West Texas A&M University Student Handbook, students will be afforded due process, which includes an opportunity to respond to charges against them.
-The Office of Study Abroad and Nationally Competitive Scholarships will notify the student's guardian, in accordance with FERPA guidelines (Family Educational Rights & Privacy Act), if the student is dismissed from the program.
+Students may be dismissed from the program for a violation of the Terms of Participation, West Texas A&M University Code of Student Life and/or the laws of the United States and the host country/institution.
+If for just reason the APL considers the student to be disruptive, in violation of university rules and regulations, as listed in West Texas A&M University Code of Student Life, or otherwise unfit for continuation in the program, disciplinary action will be taken (as appropriate) and the student may be dismissed from the program.
+In accordance with West Texas A&M University Code of Student Life, students will be afforded due process, which includes an opportunity to respond to charges against them.
+The Office of Study Abroad will notify the student's guardian, in accordance with FERPA guidelines (Family Educational Rights & Privacy Act), if the student is dismissed from the program.